DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-27 Meeting Notes.md

 		- Apex legends
 - Sound needs to be balanced.
 Shbeeb was getting earfucked

--
+### Adding "JUICE" to the game
 - Put the glowy eyes on every monster
-- Make the eyes brighter as the enemy gets further away
+	- Make the eyes brighter as the enemy gets further away so they're easier to see from further away

 Tuesday